 Summary conviction penalty: A fine of 120 penalty units or imprisonment for 2 years or both.

-[Section 53O inserted by No. 18 of 2004 s.
+[Section 53O inserted: No. 18 of 2004 s.
 8.]

 53P.
 Offence — importing, exporting or placing prohibited embryo

 (1) A person commits a crime if the person imports a prohibited embryo into the State from a place outside Australia.